 Now, to delve deeper into this matter, we simply need to look to the words of Jesus and His disciples.

-The first thing to note is that nowhere are we exhorted to go out and change the world system.
-It is true that Jesus
+The first thing to note is that, generally, we are not exhorted to go out and change the world system.
+It is true that

-God on earth.
-One particular ministry teaches on what are called the seven mountains , meaning that there are
+it) the kingdom of God on earth.
+One particular ministry teaches on what are called the seven mountains , meaning

 It is safe to say that any major attempt to disciple whole nations today, especially in the Western world, would be